JonnyBooker/NSubstituteAutoSubstitute/README.md

 ```

 ### Methods For Mocking
 You can create substitutes using `For` and `ForPartsOf` in AutoSubstitute.
-Please follow the [warning from NSubstitutes](https://nsubstitute.github.io/help/creating-a-substitute/#substituting-infrequently-and-carefully-for-classes) when using PartsOf.
+Please follow the [warning from NSubstitutes](https://nsubstitute.github.io/help/creating-a-substitute/#substituting-infrequently-and-carefully-for-classes) when using classes not interfaces.
 ```csharp
 //NSubstitute 'For'
 var dependency = Substitute.For<IDependency>();